mozilla/data-docs/concepts/profile/realworldusage.md

 Assuming they went through our normal funnel, they would show up once in Google Analytics as a download and once in stub installer pings as a new installation (if they used a stub installer).

 However, any subsequent new Firefox profile creations would not have any corresponding downloads or installations.
+Since Firefox 55 however, any newly created profile will send a "new-profile" ping.

 #### Shared Computer